anita7919/serverless-image-processing-pipeline/README.md

 Step Functions State Machine
 The state machine:
--Calls the ImageResizeFunction2 Lambda (ResizeImage state) -Reads the status field from the Lambda response
+-Calls the ImageResizeFunction Lambda (ResizeImage state) -Reads the status field from the Lambda response
 -If status == "SUCCESS", goes to SuccessState -Otherwise, goes to FailState